Skip to content

 Docker Compose Setup

 We recommend a setup that contains NGINX as reverse proxy and two Teamscale instances.
 The second instance is used as shadow instance during updates.
-You can find a complete docker-compose based setup in our reference configuration on Github.
+You can find a complete setup based on Docker Compose in our reference configuration on Github.